0xt3j4s/k8s-mongo-project/README.md

 # k8s-mongo-project

 This is my first K8s project.
+I made this to get some hands-on experience in Kubernetes and expand my knowledge in container orchestration.

 ## Prerequisites
 1. [minikube](https://minikube.sigs.k8s.io/docs/start/)